rowbotham-evan/website/content/essays/Age-Wisdom.md

 I heard a friend’s parent recently said something that piqued my interest, “If I do not know my job by now, [20 years] shame on me.”
 Well, what would I, a nineteen-year-old, know about life’s struggles, professional obstacles, and ?
 Besides a short internship, probably nothing tangible or directly applicable.

 Although, there is something most older people overlook.
 My claim is that age is not an indicator of wisdom, but rather wisdom is proportional to time spent in reflection.
-Age, is a forcing function, that makes people come to grips with their own morality.
+Age forces us to come to grips with own morality.
 Our wrestle with finiteness, is what makes one wise, I believe.

 When I was thirteen, in eighth grade, my aunt told me to “Think about death once a day.”
 Through it might seem quite morbid, thinking about death for nearly every day since then, has forced me to live with a sense of urgency, but more importantly with wonder and gratitude.
+In the end, what is more important your resume or obituary?

 ### Volume of Experience
 My friend’s parent and many other older people believe that the accumulation of life experience, is what mostly makes one wise.
 While I cannot completely refute that statement, it accounts for much less than they believe.

-Gaining more life experience without intentional reflection, I would say is a waste of experience.
+Gaining more life experience without intentional reflection, is a waste of experience.
 Life experience, in and of itself does not teach us truths about *ourselves* – instead, it can offer some insight into natural or objective truths about systems.
 The truths about ourselves must be extracted from experiences, and integrated into our life’s framework.

 Going through cycles of reflection, like every six months, in the long run allows us to extract and absorb the most out of our life experiences. [and makes us more anti-fragile] I like to envision this as compression.